-An element can have scope at one of the following levels:
+An element can have scope at one of these positions:

-- Block scope — Available only within the block of code in which it is declared.
-This is the narrowest scope available.
+- Available only in the block of code in which it is declared.
+This is the smallest scope available.

-- Procedure scope — Available to all code within the procedure in which it is declared.
+- Available to all code in the procedure in which it is declared.

-- Module scope — Available to all code within the module, class, or trait in which it is declared.
-This is the widest scope available.
+- Available to all code in the module, class, or trait in which it is declared.

-You specify the scope of an element when you declare it.
-The scope depends on the following factors:
+You specify the scope of an element with its declaration.
+The scope is an effect of these decisions:

-- The level at which you declare the element – block, procedure, etc.
+- The position at which you declare the element – block, procedure, etc.

 - The access level of the element.

-Be careful when defining variables with the same name in different scopes, as the results can be unexpected.
-For more information, see References to Declared Elements.
+Be careful when you make variables with the same name in different scopes, because the results can be incorrect.
+See References to Declared Elements for more information.

-If you declare a variable within a block, you can use that variable only within that block.
+If you declare a variable in a block, then you can use that variable only in that block.